nitya-nepal/vedanasoft.com/src/pages/index.md

 main:
   heading: Our Core Team
   description: >
-    We hold our product to the highest standards from the shrub to the tree.
+    We are a mix of different minds fascinated by what leap technology brings when aligned inside business.
 That’s why we’re meticulous and transparent about each step of the product's journey.
-You can personally visit our space to make sure the conditions are optimal for the growth of your idea, work-space for our developers, and the local environment.
+You can personally visit our space to make sure the conditions are optimal for the growth of your idea.
   image1:
     alt: >-
       Aaditya Karmacharya acts as the bridge between the construction site and